No specimens (biological or physical) may be collected unless specifically authorized on your Scientific Research and Collecting permit.

 - Bear National Park Service (NPS) accession and catalog numbers (in accordance with 36 CFR section 2.5).

 - In general, the Acadia National Park museum collections is the preferred long-term repository for specimens collected in Acadia National Park.
 There are situations, however, when use of other repositories is appropriate, in furtherance of the NPS mission to ensure access to and preservation of museum collections.
 All such repositories must meet NPS standards for preservation and protection of museum collections.
 NPS does not loan specimens to individuals.
-If you believe a repository other than Acadia National Park is most appropriate, please contact the Chief of Resource Management and submit Appendix A as a part of your permit application (an option during the online permit application process in the Research Permit and Reporting System).
+If you believe a repository other than Acadia National Park is most appropriate, please contact the Museum Curator and submit Appendix A as a part of your permit application (an option during the online permit application process in the Research Permit and Reporting System).
 Regardless, specimens must come to Acadia National Park prior to being loaned, so that we can finish the accessioning and cataloging process.

 During collecting, it is essential to gather all of the information required to catalog specimens.
 Please review the fields in the Cataloging Spreadsheet prior to collecting specimens, so that you can ensure that you record all of the necessary information.

-You can use the Museum Catalog Worksheet-NH (Form 10-254B) during field work to document pertinent data on-site if you would like.
+You can use the Museum Catalog Worksheet-NH (Form 10-254B) (below) during field work to document pertinent data on-site if you would like.
 Please remember your assigned Accession # must be located on everything related to your research (i.e. specimen tags, field data sheets, reports, notes, etc) to track the entire project.

 - Enter specimen information into our Cataloging Spreadsheet, which will help us catalog the specimens in the NPS's Interior Collection Management System (ICMS).
 Please follow the Cataloging Instructions for entering information in the spreadsheet.